richardhenyash/perkulater/README.md

 * See a summary of my previous orders.
 * Contact the business about a specific order.
 * Add reviews to products, to help other customers make informed purchasing decisions.
+* Edit previous reviews.

 As a **Business Owner**, I would like to be able to:
 * Incentivise customers to add reviews to products, so that other customers will feel more confident about making a purchase.
 * Add, edit and delete products.
+* Edit product prices.
+* Delete user reviews, in case malicious reviews are added.
-* Add, edit and delete product categories.
+* Add, edit and delete product categories (this feature will be added in a future development phase).
-* Track sales data, to inform future purchasing decisions.
+* Track sales data, to inform future purchasing decisions (this feature will be added in a future development phase).

 #### Constraints #####
 * Developer skill set - the Developer is currently learning **Python** and **Django**.